TrevorEngland23/Data-Engineering-Pipeline/README.md

 4. Take a look around at the settings.
 Configure it how you wish, but make sure to click on "new source dataset".
 From here, search "sql" and select SQL Server.
 From here you'll need to follow fill out required fields.
 Create new linked service and name it.
 Under Integration Runtimes, select "new integration runtime", then select Self Hosted Integration Runtime.
 You want to select this option because you're moving data from on premise to Azure.
 If you were moving data within azure, you could keep the runtime as AutoResolve.

 5. There will be a link that you need to download for Express and 2 authentication keys that appear.
 This is where if you're following along with my steps on a MacBook, things are about to get a bit weird.
 When you try to download the express link, your MacBook will say that the application cannot be opened.
 This is because only Windows will support this.
 So what to do?
 You could use a different tool altogether to get your data into Azure, one that supports Linux and Windows.
 Or, you can create a Windows Virtual Machine, install the express application there, have the integrated runtime on your Windows VM to copy the data over.
 Although maybe not the most efficient way to solve the problem, it is good practice for creating resources and making configuration changes to connect components.
 So here's what I had to do, which may differ from what you need to do.

+   #todo : create point to site vpn instead of opening the port in the router.
     A. Create a Windows VM. this can be done directly on your macbook with something like parallels, or you can use Azure.
     B. Modify your NSG rules to allow RDP connection inbound, and https outbound, and port 1433 outbound for the Docker container.
     C. Head back to ADF, click the express link and follow the installation guide.